tarwn/lessthandot-hugo/blogs/content/posts/2011-10-15-ghost-in-the-wires.md

 1) Kevin was on the FBI's Most Wanted List

-2) Kevin was accused of stealing “billions of dollars” in secrets and software.
+2) Kevin was accused of stealing "billions of dollars" in secrets and software.

 3) Kevin used stolen credit card information.